 I am a Juan de la Cierva Incorporación Research Fellow at the Institut Barcelona d’Estudis Internacionals (IBEI/ Barcelona Institute of International Studies) and an adjunct professor at ESADE.
 Previously, I have held postdoctoral fellowships as Marie Skłodowska-Curie Global Fellow at Yale University and IBEI (2015-2018) and as Beatriu de Pinós Fellow at IBEI (2018-2021).
 In my research I am centrally concerned in the relationship between EU foreign policy, natural resources, and (the prevention of) violent conflicts.

 I received my PhD in “International Relations and European Integration” from the Autonomous University of Barcelona in 2014.
 As part of my research I was a visiting fellow at the University of Cambridge (2012) and the Belgian Royal Institute for International Relations EGMONT (2013).

-Besides this work, I am a member of the research group “Observatory of European Foreign Policy” in Barcelona and participate in the research project EU-NORMCOM (Normative contestation in Europe: Implications for the EU in a changing global order).
+Besides this work, I am a member of the research group “Observatory of European Foreign Policy” in Barcelona and participate in the research project EU-SOV (The Emergence of European Sovereignty in a World of Systemic Rivalry: Strategic Autonomy and Permissive Consensus).

 I live with my wife and two daughters (born in 2016 and 2017) near Barcelona.
 In my spare time I spend time with my family, play (poorly) soccer and read non-fiction books.